-Students who believe that their rights as LIBI students have been abridged, or they have been subject to behavior not consistent with the written policies of the college, are asked to file a formal written complaint with the Director of Operations (see Appendix K for Office Locations).
-If the matter concerns the Director of Operations, the written complaint should be addressed to Li Zhu (Izhu@libi.edu).
+Students who believe that their rights as LIBI students have been abridged, or they have been subject to behavior not consistent with the written policies of the college, are asked to file a formal written complaint with the Director of Operations (by emailing doo@libi.edu).

+If the matter concerns the Director of Operations, the written complaint should be addressed to Li Zhu (lzhu@libi.edu).